GoodAlex223/rule_indicators/README.md

 # Changes

+## 08.02.24

+- Added seconds changing for timers by second rotator.
+Used the same logic as for distance changing by second rotator
+- Added max and min values for timers. min is 0 and max is 359999999("99999.99" on display)

 ## 07.02.24

 - Number showing logic: removed unnecessary code for 0 showing.
 Changed while state, so now while decoder_i > 0 loop will be worked for showing numbers.
 In case of number of digits is more then 7, only last 7 digits will be shown